mfinelli/recueil/IMPLEMENTATION.md

   placeholder) and a "Save this page" button — deliberately unstyled, a second pass once the UI's actual shape has stopped moving.
-- **Extension test suite**: a new `"extension"` vitest project (jsdom environment), 70 tests across `favicon.js`, `hash.js`, `relay-fetch.js`, `storage.js`, `api-client.js`, `auth.js`, and `device-name.js` — the last of
+- **Extension test suite**: a new `"extension"` vitest project (jsdom environment), 80 tests across `favicon.js`, `hash.js`, `relay-fetch.js`, `storage.js`, `api-client.js`, `auth.js`, `device-name.js`, and
-  which caught a real bug (iOS user agents misdetected as macOS, since iOS UAs always include "like Mac OS X" as a compatibility string and the OS check order didn't account for that).
+  `frame-tree-relay.js`. `device-name.js` caught a real bug (iOS user agents misdetected as macOS, since iOS UAs always include "like Mac OS X" as a compatibility string and the OS check order didn't account for that);
+  `frame-tree-relay.js` pins the relay's forwarding, its `Promise.resolve` response, and that it leaves non-frame-tree messages for the other background listeners.
 - **Type checking**: `extension/tsconfig.json` (JSDoc-based, same pattern as the Worker's), including a hand-written ambient declaration for `single-file-core` (which ships no types at all) covering only the two functions actually called.